michael-hardeman/-EASy68K-sim/README.md

 Usage
 -----
-asy68k cli 68000 simulator Version 331777 based on source code from http://www.easy68k.com/
-Distributed under the GNU General Public Use License.
-The software is not warranted in any way.
-Use at your own risk.

-Ported to the *nix CLI so it can be used in a Makefile workflow w/o WINE by Michael Hardeman December 2024

-    Usage:
     asy68ksim {options} file1.S68 {file2.S68} ... {fileN.S68}

     (Options with "default:" are enabled, use --no-{option} to turn off, i.e. --no-list) --print-registers       default: log registers to stdout after program is run --{register}={value}             test register for the supplied value. exit with error code if test failed.
-                                     Valid registers are D0-8, A0-8, PC, and SR
+                                     Valid registers are D0-8, A0-9, PC, and SR

 Running Tests
 -------------